muse-mesh/.github/README.md

 Muse Mesh Pvt Ltd.
-  - We make LLMs and Image Generation models available to everyone with one subscription!
-Android, iOS & web apps coming soon!
+  - LLMs, Image Generation Models, Video Generation Models, Model orchestration, Agents & lots more available to everyone with one subscription!
+Get the apps from App Store or Play Store.
+Also access via web on https://musemesh.ai